Bento Box Survey

 I analyzed and mapped out the questions asked and survey flows for similar stylist-curated clothing boxes from other companies such as Trunk Club and Stitch Fix.

 Existing Content Feedback

-User tested the current survey to identify possible areas for improvement for the question content and survey interface.
+I then user tested the current survey to identify possible areas for improvement in the question content and survey interface.

 “I really was wondering at the end: How many pieces come in each box?
 Will I be able to continuously give feedback to the stylist?
 Is return shipping built into the service, or do I cover that?”

 “I would’ve lost interest after the section about choosing the outfit that I like best, I feel that there should’ve been more choices to choose from and more questions to answer regarding my personal style.”

 "The models felt stiff and I didn't get a good feeling for what type of clothing this company has... the images were much too simplistic without style or character.”

 Individual cards do not indicate there's any more content below causing users not to scroll.

 The introduction is wordy and doesn't answer users' questions about the process.

 Having users create an account after two questions is a roadblock to continuing the survey.